-Emmanuel College prepares Secondary Education Teachers in several areas:

-Business Education English Education History Education Mathematics Education
+Emmanuel College prepares Secondary Education Teachers in several areas: Business Education, English Education, History Education, and Mathematics Education, as well as Health and Physical Education and Music Education for P-12.

 Admission to Secondary Education programs follows the same policies as outlined previously for other School of Education programs.
 Program requirements are found within the department from which the major subject material is administered.